 5 Common Causes of Blocked Drains and How to Prevent Them

-Blocked drains can be a nuisance that could disrupt your everyday life.
-They could cause the destruction of your home’s plumbing, unpleasant smells, or even health risks.
-If they are not addressed promptly blocked drains may cause serious issues in the plumbing system, which can lead to costly repair or even replacement.
+Blocked drains can be a nuisance which can cause a disruption in your daily life.
+They can result in water damage, bad smells, and even health risks.
+If not promptly dealt with blocked drains could cause grave problems to the plumbing system, leading to costly maintenance or repairs.

 Key Takeaways

-- The blockage of drains can affect your routine and can cause the destruction of your home, bad smells and even health dangers.
+- Blocked drains can disrupt your routine and cause water damage, bad smells, and even health issues.

-- Fat, oil and grease build-up can clog the pipes’ walls, causing obstructions; try not to pour grease down the drain or use hot water and soap when washing dishes.
+- Grease, oil and fat accumulations can stick to the walls of pipes causing blockages; avoid pouring grease down the drain or use hot water and soap for cleaning dishes.

-- The roots of trees naturally expand into the soil to search for nutrients.
-This can cause massive damages and blockages to pipes and cause flooding.
-It is important to regularly keep trees in the vicinity of drainage systems by pruning them.
+- Tree roots naturally extend into the ground searching for nutrients.
+This can cause massive damages and blockages to pipes that can lead to flooding.
+Regularly maintain the trees surrounding drainage systems by pruning them.

 - Hair

-In this post, we’ll explore five reasons for blocked drains and how you can stop them from happening.
+In this post, we’ll review five common reasons for blocked drains and the best way to keep them from happening.

 Cause 2.
 Tree Roots

-In time, the tree roots naturally extend themselves into the ground seeking nutrients.
+In time, the tree roots naturally expand into the soil looking for nutrients.
 This leads to them expanding toward underground pipes.
-Once inside the pipes, tree roots could cause significant damage and can completely stop them from flowing, causing flooding.
-It’s crucial, therefore, if you have trees in the vicinity to maintain the growth of your trees around drainage systems by pruning them regularly.
+Once they are inside the pipes, tree roots could cause significant damage and may completely block them, leading to flooding.
+It’s important therefore if you have trees nearby to maintain their growth in the drainage system by trimming them regularly.

-It’s easy enough to believe that flushing items that aren’t biodegradable like wet towels, sanitary wipes and so on. won’t cause any significant problems in the long run However, when a lot of these items are flushed in toilets, they’ll build up, pushing other items aside and in the way of pipes.
-This could cause a bad smell to be released in the vicinity of toilets or bins!
-Always remember what should be flushed and which shouldn’t (i. it is only toilet paper should have to be flushed).
+It’s easy to assume that flushing items that aren’t biodegradable like wet wipes, sanitary towels etc. will not cause any major problems in the end, however, if too many of these items go into toilets, they can in the accumulation of other items, thereby that block pipes.
+This can create unpleasant smells in the vicinity of toilets or bins!
+Always be aware of what should be flushed away and what should not (i. it is only toilet paper needs to be flushed out).

 Additional Information